wjclavell/ConsoleChamp-Backend/planning_directory/project-worksheet.md

 [Heroku Url](https://videogame-ratings.herokuapp.com/)

 This project will be a full CRUD application for Video Game Ratings.
-It will be similar to Rotten Tomatoes or Metacritic.
-Most likely I will focus just on console exclusive games.
+It will be similar to `Rotten Tomatoes` or `Metacritic`.
+As a differentiating factor, I am choosing to focus only on console exclusive games (games that ONLY releasefor one console) and have a sort of 'ranking' to see which video game console offers the best exclusives.

 ## Frontend Repo